Access to education

 Following the 2015 reform, the Asylum Act foresees a free intensive preparatory course for asylum-seeking children in view of easing their access to education before the enrolment at the national education system.[10]
 The training course is organised by the Ministry of National Education and Scientific Research, in collaboration with IGI-DAI.
 Children should be enrolled at the preparatory course within 3 months from the date their asylum application was made.
 At the same time, the child may be enrolled as an observer in the relevant year of study.

 In 2024, Save the Children continued to provide support in the regional reception centres in Bucharest, Galați, Suceava, Maramureș, and Timișoara, focusing on accommodation and education assistance.
-By the end of 2024, the organisation had assisted 94 residents in these centres (Timișoara – 10; Bucharest – 16; Maramureș – 32; Suceava – 36), including asylum seekers, beneficiaries of protection, and persons whose asylum applications had been rejected.
-Additionally, Save the Children supported 153 asylum seekers living in private accommodation across the four counties.
+By the end of 2024, the organisation had assisted 94 residents in these centres (Timișoara – 10; Bucharest – 16; Maramureș – 32; Suceava – 36), including asylum applicants, beneficiaries of protection, and persons whose asylum applications had been rejected.
+Additionally, Save the Children supported 153 asylum applicants living in private accommodation across the four counties.
 Regarding education, the NGO assisted 7 asylum-seeking children in accessing education: 4 children in Bucharest (2 girls, 2 boys, all enrolled in primary education) and 3 in Suceava (2 girls in lower secondary education and 1 boy in high school).
 No asylum-seeking children were assisted in accessing education in Maramureș or Timișoara during 2024.[13]
+According to information submitted by Save the Children Romania for the EUAA Asylum Report 2025, the organisation continued to provide counselling, material assistance, educational support and social services to asylum applicants and refugees, including children and their families.[14]

 At the end of the academic year, these children undergo an assessment to evaluate their knowledge.
 Based on the results, their appropriate education level is determined, and they are placed in a corresponding class for the following school year.[17]